 Mervin W. Hess Scholarship

 Awarded to a student(s) interested in a health profession career or a teaching career in math or science, who has a minimum high school average of 3.0 or higher and demonstrated financial need.
-Scholarship is renewable for four years as long as the student(s) maintains an overall academic average of 3.0.

 N.E.
 Shoemaker Biology Teaching Scholarship